 Involvement with VIP won’t be your typical volunteer experience!
 More than just accruing hours and completing in-space tasks, we’re working on creating a structure that lends itself to meaningful work and a sustainable connection to VIP, violence prevention, and social justice.

 Get ready for Take Back the Night 2015!
 Take Back the Night (TBTN) is Lexington's annual march and rally that allows you (and the rest of the community) to take a stand against interpersonal violence in our community.
-Beginning in October, you have the opportunity to be a part of the committee that plans this community-wide event!
+Join us for our kick-off meeting on Tuesday, October 28th from 3:30-5:00pm in the VIP Center.
 Through the TBTN planning committee, you will connect and collaborate with other students, campus partners, community organizations, and other local colleges and universities as we join together to create the event that has become a staple in the Lexington community.
 Join us by contributing to the campus and community conversation around this issue as we begin planning for this April 2015 event!
-Check back on our website for more specific dates, or email Catherine or the VIP Center for more information.
+Check back on our website for updated information, or email Catherine or the VIP Center if you cannot attend this kick-off meeting, but want to know how to be involved!

 VIP's very own street team.
 Largely student driven, the Green Team will generate and complete various tasks and activities.
 These could include more topical/time-relevant things, such as contributing to a related topic on Twitter and plastering campus with posters for an up-coming event, or a more regular activity, such as wearing a VIP/Green Dot shirt every Friday.